Forclosure Prevention

 In Washington state, you have rights through the Foreclosure Fairness Act (FFA) – watch this short video to learn more about the foreclosure process and how the FFA protects you.
 Then, call our Hotline.

-Frequently Asked Foreclosure Questions
+Frequently Asked Questions

-Click on each questions to learn more.
+Click on each question to learn more about foreclosure

 Foreclosure in Washington is governed by the Foreclosure Fairness Act (FFA).
 Under this Act, loan servicers must send three notices to homeowners on a specific timeline before they can foreclose on a home.
 The notices are the Notice of Pre-Foreclosure Options, the Notice of Default, and the Notice of Trustee’s Sale.
 Homeowners have certain rights at different points in the process, including the right to meet with their loan servicer to discuss non-foreclosure options and the right to mediation with their loan servicer.
 WHRC’s Homeownership Hotline can help you understand where you are in the process and what rights are available to you.
 A HUD-certified housing counselor or legal aid attorney can help you exercise your rights.